Personal finance education is often called the key to increasing the financial stability of millions of Americans.

 But personal finance management can and in some cases is a complicated process.
 The lack of constant control of one’s income and expenditures leads to inaccurate prioritization of funds.

 At the same time, it should be clear that the concept of prioritization of finances does not coincide with restriction, and does not imply the complete exclusion of all goods from a person’s life.
-Rather, on the contrary, prioritization implies finding a balance between quality of life and frugality and taking into account long-term financial planning.
+On the contrary, prioritization implies finding a balance between quality of life and frugality and taking into account long-term financial planning.

 The role of the government in teaching personal finance is hard to overestimate.
 This is what it should do through schools and other educational institutions.